 - Open Ended funds- One can buy these funds whenever they want to.
 It’s not necessary to subscribe only during the New Fund Offer period.

 - Close Ended funds- Here one has to subscribe during New Fund Offer period and cannot purchase it post that period.
 In other words, they are open for subscription for a limited time only.

 By investment objective & asset class-

 - Equity Funds- These funds invest in equity share.
-These funds are termed as the most riskiest once as they invest in financial instrument which is most volatile.
-Only investors who can take decent amount of risk are advised to invest in these funds.
+These funds are termed as the riskiest once as they invest in the financial instrument which is most volatile.
+Only investors who can take a decent amount of risk are advised to invest in these funds.

 - Debt Funds- These funds invest in debt instruments like corporate bonds, government bonds, etc. These funds are safer compared to equity funds.

 - Hybrid Funds- These funds invest in both equity and bonds in a pre-decided proportion.
 A fund might invest 60% in debt and 40% in equity or any other proportion.
 They are relatively safe compared to pure equity fund.

 - Balanced Funds- These funds invest in both equity and debt and keep on re-balancing the proportion according to the market conditions.
 If the fund house predicts the market to go up and have a strong belief – they would re-balance the fund’s portfolio and shift their focus to equities from debt.
 And if they anticipate the markets to go down they would shift their focus to debt from equity.

 - Gilt funds- These funds invest in gilt bonds.
 Gilt bonds are issued by a certain national government.
 These funds are the safest once as they invest in government securities.
 These government securities carry practically no risk of default and, hence, are called risk-free gilt-edged instruments.